DavisMakerspace/doc-bylaws/bylaws.md

 ### General Notice Requirements ###

-Whenever the board is required or permitted to take any action at a meeting, a written notice of the meeting shall be given to the general public.
+Whenever the [Voting Power][] is required or permitted to take any action at a meeting, a written notice of the meeting shall be given to the general public no less than five (5) days before the meeting.
 The notice shall specify the place, date, and hour of the meeting, and the means of electronic transmission by and to the corporation or electronic video screen communication, if any, by which the public may participate in the meeting.
-For the annual meeting, the notice shall state the matters that the board, at the time notice is given, intends to present for action.
-For a special meeting, the notice shall state the general nature of the business to be transacted and shall state that no other business may be transacted.
+The notice shall state the matters that the board, at the time notice is given, intends to present for action.
 The notice of any meeting at which directors are to be elected shall include the names of all persons who are nominees when notice is given.

 ### Notice of Certain Agenda items ###

-Approval of any of the following proposals, other than by unanimous approval by those entitled to vote, is valid only if the notice or written waiver of notice states the general nature of the proposal or proposals:
+Approval of any of the following proposals is valid only if the notice or written waiver of notice states the general nature of the proposal or proposals:

   * Removing a director without cause;
   * Filling vacancies on the board;